NDAB16008U Programming Language Design (PLD)

 - Describe this language using a mixture of formal and informal specification.

 - Evaluate how design choices affect and are affected by implementation methods and other properties of programming languages.

 - Design or extend a programming language tailored to a specific problem area or observing specific properties.

 - Type of assessment

-- Continuous assessmentThe grade is given as a weighted average of four individual take-home exercises, where the final exercise is weighted as 40% of the total and the three first combined as 60%.
+- Continuous assessmentThe grade is given as a weighted average of four individual take-home assignments, where the final assignment is weighted as 40% of the total and the three first combined as 60%.
 To pass the course, every assignment must receive at least one third of the maximal points for that assignment, and the total must be at least half the maximal combined points.

-It is possible to resubmit the three first exercises one week after they are evaluated.
-Due to time constraints it is not possible to resubmit the last exercise.
+It is possible to resubmit the three first assignments one week after they are evaluated.
+Due to time constraints it is not possible to resubmit the last assignment.